- Registering and Completing the Course

 Please remember there are other annual education requirements for the VA, so please check the VA training page to ensure you and all members of your research team are current with those requirements.

-Please contact the VA directly with any questions about these requirements.
+Contact the VA directly with questions about these requirements.

 What if I am transferring from another institution at which I completed CITI training?

-This training may be valid at UCSF, depending on a number of factors.
-Please see the CITI Support Center for more information.
+Your previous CITI training may be valid at UCSF, depending on a number of factors.

 Do collaborators at other sites need to complete UCSF's training?